Ising Supercriticality and Universal Magnetocalorics in Spiral Antiferromagnet Nd$_3$BWO$_9$: Abstract

 \section{Abstract}

-The celebrated analogy between the pressure-temperature phase diagram of a liquid–gas system and the field–temperature phase diagram of an Ising ferromagnet has long been a cornerstone for understanding universality in critical phenomena.
-Here we extend this analogy to a highly frustrated antiferromagnet, the kagome-layered spiral Ising compound \nbwo.
-In its field–temperature phase diagram, we identify a critical endpoint (CEP) and an associated Ising supercritical regime (ISR).
-The CEP of the metamagnetic transition is located at $\mu_0H_{\mathrm{c}} \simeq 1.04$ T and $T_{\mathrm{c}} \simeq 0.3$ K. Above this point, the ISR emerges with supercritical crossover lines that adhere to a universal scaling law, as evidenced by the specific heat and magnetic susceptibility measurements.
-Remarkably, we observe a universally divergent Gr\"uneisen ratio near the emergent CEP, $\Gamma_H \propto 1/t^{\beta+\gamma-1}$, with $\beta + \gamma \simeq 1.563$ the critical exponents of the 3D Ising universality class and $t \equiv (T-T_{\rm c})/T_{\rm c}$ the reduced temperature.
-Our adiabatic demagnetization measurements on \nbwo reveal a lowest temperature of 195~mK achieved from 2~K and 4~T. Our work opens new avenues for studying supercritical physics and efficient cooling in layered-kagome, rare-earth RE$_3$BWO$_9$ family and, more broadly, in Ising‑anisotropic magnets like spin ices.
+The celebrated analogy between the pressure-temperature phase diagram of a liquid-gas system and the field-temperature phase diagram of a ferromagnet has long been a cornerstone for understanding universality of phase transitions and critical phenomena.
+Here we extend this analogy to a highly frustrated antiferromagnet, the spiral Ising compound \nbwo~with kagome layers.
+In its phase diagram, we identify a metamagnetic transition line with a critical endpoint (CEP) located at $\mu_0H_{\mathrm{c}} \simeq 1.04$ T and $T_{\mathrm{c}} \simeq 0.3$ K. Above the CEP, an Ising supercritical regime emerges with crossover lines that follow a universal scaling law, as evidenced by the specific heat, magnetic susceptibility, and magnetocaloric measurements.
+Remarkably, we observe highly sensitive magnetic cooling near the emergent CEP, characterized by a divergent magnetic Gr\"uneisen ratio $\Gamma_H \propto 1/t^{\beta+\gamma-1}$, with $\beta + \gamma \simeq 1.563$ the sum of critical exponents of the 3D Ising universality class and $t \equiv (T-T_{\rm c})/T_{\rm c}$ the reduced temperature.
+Adiabatic demagnetization from 2~K and 4~T reaches a minimum temperature of 195~mK, via a self-cascading process that combines supercritical and topological cooling.
+Our findings open a new avenue for studying supercritical phenomena and magnetic refrigeration with the frustrated rare-earth compounds RE$_3$BWO$_9$ and, more broadly, in Ising‑anisotropic antiferromagnets such as spin ices.

+\textit{Introduction.---} The critical endpoint (CEP), beyond which the distinction between liquid and gas vanishes, has long served as a landmark concept in phase transitions and critical phenomena~\cite{Cagniard1822}.
+At the CEP, the first-order transition line terminates, and the system exhibits scale invariance and an emergent global $\mathbb{Z}_2$ symmetry~\cite{li2024supfluid}.
+The resulting scaling laws place the liquid-gas transition in the three-dimensional (3D) Ising universality class, establishing a profound correspondence with ferromagnetic (FM) phase transitions~\cite{Lee1952}.
+Above the CEP, the system enters a strongly fluctuating supercritical regime that has found broad applications ranging from refrigeration and engines to power generation~\cite{Ackerman1970JHT, Clifford2000, Edet2023, KIM2004SCR}.
+The emergent CEP and supercritical phenomena have recently attracted renewed interest in the context of strongly correlated quantum materials~\cite{Mila2021, Wang2023, Tang2022NP, wang2024qsc, Lv2025qsr, Wu2025, Sylvia2025}.